palantir/atlasdb/docs/source/services/timelock_service/reverse-migration.rst

 #.
 Take a restore timestamp.
 #.
 Update your key-value service to the restore timestamp.
 #.
 Revert your AtlasDB client configuration.
 #.
-Shut down the TimeLock servers.
-#.
 Remove your client from the list of TimeLock clients.
 #.
+Restart the TimeLock servers.
+#.
 Start your AtlasDB clients.
-#.
-Start the TimeLock servers.

 Step 1: Shut Down AtlasDB Clients
 ---------------------------------